DisnakeCommunity/disnake-ext-components/readme.md

 disnake-ext-components
 ======================

-**NOTE!**
-Proper functionality is currently reliant on a [bugfix](https://github.com/DisnakeDev/disnake/pull/444) that will be implemented in the upcoming version of disnake.
-If you wish to use this module, you'll have to install disnake from master (`pip install git+https://github.com/DisnakeDev/disnake.git`), or manually make the changes in your local installation.
-This will last until disnake is updated to version 2.5.0.
----

----
 An extension for disnake aimed at making component interactions with listeners somewhat less cumbersome.
+Requires disnake version 2.5.0 or above.

 Key Features
 ------------